Zubax/zubax_documentation_portal/0 Products/40 Zubax Babel/0 Main Page.md

 ##### `bootloader`

 Reboots the device into the bootloader, where it will wait forever for commands.
-What bootloader is needed for and how to use it is documented in the dedicated section below.
+What the bootloader is needed for and how to use it is documented in the dedicated section below.

 ##### `reboot`